Ultimate Positivity is Decidable for Simple Linear Recurrence Sequences: Introduction

 Hitherto, all decidability results for Positivity and Ultimate Positivity have been for low-order sequences.
-The paper~\cite{OW13:submitted} gives a detailed account of these results, obtained over a period of time stretching back some 30 years, and proves decidability of both problems for sequences of order at most 5.
-It is moreover shown in~\cite{OW13:submitted} that obtaining decidability for either Positivity or Ultimate Positivity at order 6 would necessarily entail major breakthroughs in Diophantine approximation.
+The paper~\cite{OW14:SODA} gives a detailed account of these results, obtained over a period of time stretching back some 30 years, and proves decidability of both problems for sequences of order at most 5.
+It is moreover shown in~\cite{OW14:SODA} that obtaining decidability for either Positivity or Ultimate Positivity at order 6 would necessarily entail major breakthroughs in Diophantine approximation.

 The main result of this paper is that the Ultimate Positivity Problem for simple LRS of arbitrary order is decidable.
 The restriction to simple LRS allows us to circumvent the strong ``mathematical hardness'' result for sequences of order 6 alluded to above.
 However, our decision procedure is non-constructive: given an ultimately positive LRS $\langle u_n \rangle_{n=0}^\infty$, the procedure does not compute a threshold $N$ such that $u_n \geq 0$ for all $n\geq N$.
-Indeed the ability to compute such a threshold would immediately yield an algorithm for the Positivity Problem for simple LRS since the positivity of $u_0,\ldots,u_{N-1}$ can be checked directly.
-In turn this would yield decidability of Skolem's problem for simple LRS\@.
-But both problems are open: recall that Skolem's Problem is open for simple LRS of order 5, while (as discussed below) Positivity for simple LRS is only known to be decidable up to order 9.
+Indeed the ability to compute such a threshold $N$ would immediately yield an algorithm for the Positivity Problem for simple LRS since the signs of $u_0,\ldots,u_{N-1}$ can be checked directly.
+In turn this would yield decidability of Skolem's Problem for simple LRS\@.
+But Skolem's Problem is open for simple LRS of order 5, while (as discussed below) Positivity for simple LRS is only known to be decidable up to order 9.